l7mp/stunner/docs/examples/kurento-one2one-call/README.md

 The default STUNner [install](/doc/INSTALL.md) contains a utility called the [STUNner authentication service](https://github.com/l7mp/stunner-auth-service) that is purposed specifically to generate ICE configurations in the application server.
-The service watches the running STUNner configuration(s) from via the Kubernetes API server and makes sure to generate STUN/TURN credentials and ICE server configuration from the most recent STUNner config.
+The service watches the running STUNner configuration(s) from the Kubernetes API server and makes sure to generate STUN/TURN credentials and ICE server configuration from the most recent STUNner config.

 The full application server code can be found [here](https://github.com/l7mp/kurento-tutorial-node/tree/master/kurento-one2one-call); below we